Ballaual/DiCoBo/README.md

 1. Open your server settings
 2. Navigate to Integrations -> DiCoBo
 3. Set permissions for @everyone
-4. You should deny at least the following commands to @everyone: clear, log, reload
+4. You should deny at least the following commands to @everyone: clear, log, reload, registerchannel, unregisterchannel
 5. You may add permissions to a moderation rules to these command
 6. The lvsv command is handled in background to be used only by the server owner